 - Call monitoring

-- Real-time reporting
+- Real-time and historical reporting & analytics

 - Skills-based routing

-- Predictive and auto dialer
+- Predictive and auto-dialers

 Cons of Avaya Contact Center